 for DPO

-With recession fears brewing, keeping cash flowing is more important than ever for businesses.
-So we're taking a closer look under the lid at some key Starbucks financial metrics.
+With recession fears brewing, keeping Starbucks cash flowing is more important than ever for businesses.
+So we're taking a closer look under the lid at some key Starbucks annual revenue and financial metrics.

-Read on for our full-bean analysis of whether Starbucks is leaving cash sitting idle, or if they're truly grinding it out to maximize their working capital.
+Read on for our full-bean analysis of whether Starbucks cash is sitting idle, or if they're truly grinding it out to maximize their working capital.
 We'll take the temperature on how well they're roasting receivables, inventory, and payable management.

 In the fiscal fourth quarter of 2023, Starbucks showcased strong financial health with consolidated net revenues rising to $9.4 billion, an 11% increase year-over-year.